Homemade salsa verde is a staple in every Mexican kitchen, and it should be in yours too.

 - First, cut your tomatillos in half.
 Then, heat a seasoned cast-iron skillet to just over medium (this takes about 8-10 minutes).
 If your pan isn't well seasoned, rub it with a little olive oil before heating up.

 - Once the skillet is hot, place the serrano chiles and tomatillos face down in the pan to sear, about 3-4 minutes.
 Flip and do the same on the other side until each side is browned and the tomatillos are softened.
 Transfer the cooked tomatillos to a bowl and cover while you cook the rest.

 - Turn your oven to broil on high, and line a baking sheet with aluminum foil.
 Then, spread the serrano chiles and your tomatillos out evenly on the foil.
 Broil for 8-10 minutes, flipping halfway.
 This will slightly char the skins, but careful not to let them burn!

 - In the meantime, dice your onion, garlic, and cilantro.
 Add all of these to a food processor or blender.

 - Once the tomatillos and serrano chiles appear blackened and soft, remove from heat.
 De-stem and slice the chiles.
 Add these to the rest of the ingredients in your food processor or blender.

 - Pulse until all ingredients are chopped and mixed together to your preference, about 30-60 seconds (more time for a smoother salsa, and less for a chunkier texture).

-- Lastly, heat 1 tbsp olive oil in a saucepan over high.
+- Lastly, heat 1 tablespoon olive oil in a saucepan over high.
 Slowly pour the salsa in and bring it to a low boil.
 Once boiling, reduce heat and simmer for 15-20 minutes.
 This will thicken your salsa and create a better flavor, so don't skip doing it.

 - Once your sauce is done reducing, season with salt to taste and transfer it to a jar or container to cool in your fridge.
-If you find the flavor too acidic or tangy, add in about ½ - 1 tsp sugar or agave before chilling.
+If you find the flavor too acidic or tangy, add in about ½ - 1 teaspoon sugar or agave before chilling.

 - Serve this salsa as a condiment in tacos, burritos, enchiladas, or with tortilla chips.